one-ring-ai/web2md/README.md

 ## Description

 Web2MD is a powerful web scraping tool that fetches search results and converts web content into clean Markdown format using FastAPI, SearXNG, and Browserless.
-It includes the capability to use proxies for web scraping and handles HTML content conversion to Markdown efficiently.
-Features AI Integration for filtering search results using OpenAI-compatible APIs.
+It includes advanced AI Integration for filtering search results using OpenAI-compatible APIs, intelligent auto-research capabilities, and comprehensive media processing.
+Features include proxy support for web scraping, efficient HTML to Markdown conversion, and an advanced auto-research system that can intelligently gather information from multiple sources.
 Alternatives include Jina.ai, FireCrawl AI, Exa AI, and 2markdown, offering various web scraping and search engine solutions for developers.

 ## Table of Contents
 - [Web2MD - Web Content to Markdown Converter](#web2md---web-content-to-markdown-converter)